 Promotion of the use of renewables in transportation is the competence of the federal government.
-The main instrument is a renewable transportation fuels quota scheme.
-This instrument is applicable to biofuels only.
+The main instrument is a biofuels quota (blending) scheme.
 The law governing the renewable transport quota scheme obliges companies that sell gasoline E5 or E10 or bio-diesel to satisfy a defined volume of sustainable biofuels within the calendar year concerned.
-The defined volume relates to the total energy volume of transport fuels sold by the respective companies.
+The defined volume relates to the total energy volume of transport fuels sold by the obligatory companies.
 Furthermore, two fiscal stimulation measures are in place:

-- A reduction of the excise tax on automotive fuels in proportion to the share of biofuels in automotive fuels - A full exemption on the excise taxes for automotive fuels, applicable to rapeseed oil directly sold by manufacturers thereof to the final consumers.
+- A reduction of the excise tax on automotive fuels, contingent on the share of biofuels in automotive fuels - A full exemption on the excise taxes for automotive fuels, applicable to rapeseed oil directly sold by manufacturers thereof to the final consumers.